Review: ‘The Glass Menagerie’ Returns with a Simple Beauty

 After nearly six decades in film and television, Sally Field comes to Broadway in a tour-de-force role, played with a gentle and devastating accuracy.

 The role is Amanda, and Field appears in what is a most interesting and satisfying production.
-Tennessee Williams’ mother (ok, there are several) is a milestone for any actor, and has been taken on by the likes of Booth, Lawrence, Hepburn, Hayes, Tandy, Harris, Woodward, Stapleton and most recently the powerhouse Cherry Jones.
+Tennessee Williams’ mother is a milestone for any actor, and has been taken on by the likes of Booth, Lawrence, Hepburn, Hayes, Tandy, Harris, Woodward, Stapleton and most recently the powerhouse Cherry Jones.

 Field, at seventy, arrives in the role at the Belasco in only her second Broadway run (she replaced Mercedes Ruhel in 2002 for the final two months of Albee’s The Goat, or Who Is Sylvia) and while Jones’ popular Amanda is fresh in the mind.
 Out of Cambridge’s ART, the 2013 Menagerie came to New York with Zachary Quinto, rave reviews and a fourth nomination for its two-time Tony-winning lead.